CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/multiple-test-result-record.md

 #### Deleting Rows

+To delete a row:

+- right-click on the row to be deleted
-To delete a row, right-click on it and choose Delete row from the context menu:
+- select Delete row from the context menu

 ![Deleting Rows](./media/multiple-test-result-record/record-multiple-test-results-deleting.png)

+---
+The ability to record multiple test results provides users with a robust mechanism for tracking and analyzing test outcomes.
+This feature not only simplifies the recording process but also enhances the visibility of test performance through color coding, statistics, and automated calculations.
+By leveraging these tools, users can ensure that their quality control processes remain comprehensive, accurate, and efficient.